think-privacy/ThinkPrivacy/privacy.md

 Put simply, we do not track you and we do not know who you are.

+This site does utitilize affiliate links on some products.
+We only join affiliate programs after we decide to endorse a product if one is available.
+We also ensure that affiliate programs don't allow us to know who bought the products or any identifying information about them.
+Your choice to purchase a product is between you and the company and we do not want to have access to that information.

 ***

-This policy was created on May 8, 2018 and was last updated on January 23, 2018.
+This policy was created on May 8, 2018 and was last updated on June 22, 2019.
 If you have any questions feel free to contact me directly here: dan@thinkprivacy.io.